ritikjain1/QsideCapstone25/README.md

 [.gitignore](.gitignore): Exclude files and directories that do not need to be tracked in the repository.

+[Reproducibility.md](/Reproducibility.md): Table of contents regarding how to reproduce each compnonet of our project.

 # License

 This project is open-source and licensed under the MIT License.